Examples of Rational Maps of CP^2 with Equal Dynamical Degrees and No Invariant Foliation: Proof of non-existence of invariant foliations for

 Now suppose the foliation $\mathcal{F}$ is preserved by $\varphi^{\ell}$ for any positive integer $\ell$.
 Then $\mathcal{F} = \big( \varphi^{4\ell k} \big)^* \mathcal{F}$ is singular at $a _{(-\ell k)}$ for all $k \geq 1$.
 This implies $\mathcal{F}$ has infinitely many singular points, giving a contradiction.

 {\bf Observation:} It was more convenient to explain the proof with a specific map; however the proof holds in greater generality.
 In fact, we have established

-\begin{prop} Assume the map $\eta:\mathbb{CP}^2 \dashrightarrow \mathbb{CP}^2$ satisfies the following conditions: \begin{enumerate} \item There exists $p \in \mathcal{I}_\eta$ and some iterate $k$ so that $\eta^k$ blows up $p$ to a singular curve $C$. \item $p$ has an infinite preorbit along which $\eta$ is a finite holomorphic map. \item There is a singular point $s \in C$ having an infinite preorbit along which $\eta$ is a finite holomorphic map. \end{enumerate} Then no iterate of $\eta$ preserves a foliation. \end{prop}
+\begin{theo} Assume the map $\eta:\mathbb{CP}^2 \dashrightarrow \mathbb{CP}^2$ satisfies the following conditions: \begin{enumerate} \item There exists $p \in \mathcal{I}_\eta$ and some iterate $k$ so that $\eta^k$ blows up $p$ to a singular curve $C$. \item The point $p$ has an infinite preorbit along which $\eta$ is a finite holomorphic map. \item There is a singular point $s \in C$ having an infinite preorbit along which $\eta$ is a finite holomorphic map. \end{enumerate} Then no iterate of $\eta$ preserves a foliation. \end{theo}

-Note that one can replace Conditions (2) and (3) with the equivalent condition that $p$ and $s$ have infinite $\eta^k$-preorbits along which $\eta^k$ is a finite holomorphic map.
+Note that one can replace Conditions 2 and 3 with the equivalent condition that $p$ and $s$ have infinite $\eta^k$-preorbits along which $\eta^k$ is a finite holomorphic map.

+\begin{rema} A theorem of Jouanolou \cite{JOU,GHYS} asserts that a foliation $\mathcal{F}$ cannot have algebraic leaves of arbitrarily high degree.
+This implies the following variant of Theorem \ref{THM:CONDITIONS}: \begin{theop} Assume the map $\eta:\mathbb{CP}^2 \dashrightarrow \mathbb{CP}^2$ has an indeterminate point $p$ such that \begin{enumerate} \item For each $n$ the blow-up $\eta^n(p)$ contains an irreducible curve $C_n$ so that $\limsup \, \deg(C_n) = \infty$. \item The point $p$ has an infinite preorbit along which $\eta$ is a finite holomorphic map. \end{enumerate} Then no iterate of $\eta$ preserves a foliation. \end{theop} Notice that Condition 1 holds if the orbit of $\eta(p)$ avoids $\mathcal{I}_\phi$, and each curve maps to the next with topological degree less than $\deg_{\rm alg}(\eta)$.
+Also, since the curves are rational, the degree-genus formula implies that they will develop singularities.
+However in certain applications it may be hard to verify that these singularities satisfy Condition 3 in Theorem \ref{THM:CONDITIONS}.
+In that situation Theorem 4.1' can be useful.